simon-p-r/hapi-loader/README.md

 ```js
     var schemas = Loader.loadSchemas(directory);
 ```
-Schemas will be an object contain schemas for loading by a plugin
+Schemas will be an object contain schemas for loading by a plugin's addSchemas method

-## Todo

-+ 100% code coverage
-+ Handle errors better